Top stories of 2019 — No. 1: The death of RPD Officer John Hetland

 You have free articles remaining.

-Hundreds of officers from various agencies throughout the state and region and members of the public attended Hetland's funeral on June 26 at A.F.
-Siebert Chapel.
-A group of six Racine Police officers carried Hetland’s casket, draped in an American flag, out as other officers stoically saluted.
+Hundreds of law-enforcement officers from throughout the state and region were among the mourners who attended Hetland’s funeral on June 26 at A.F.
+Siebert Chapel on the Carthage College campus.
+A group of six Racine Police officers carried Hetland’s casket, draped in an American flag, as other officers saluted.

-A procession transported Hetland from Carthage to his final resting place at West Lawn Memorial Park, 9000 Washington Ave., Mount Pleasant.
+A procession transported Hetland from Carthage to his final resting place at West Lawn Memorial Park in Mount Pleasant.

-One June 27, the day after Hetland's funeral, 26-year-old Dalquavis Ward of Milwaukee was arrested as a suspect.
-Ward was released from federal prison just four days before the shooting took place.
+One June 27, the day after Hetland’s funeral, 26-year-old Dalquavis Ward of Milwaukee was arrested as a suspect.
+Ward was released from federal prison just four days before the shooting at Teezers.

-The Kenosha County Sheriff’s Department, which led the investigation as an outside agency to avoid potential conflicts of interest, said DNA evidence left at the scene tied Ward to the robbery and shooting.
+The Kenosha County Sheriff’s Department, which led the investigation as an outside agency to avoid potential conflict of interest, said DNA evidence left at the scene tied Ward to the robbery and shooting.

 Ward is charged with felony counts of first-degree intentional homicide with the use of a dangerous weapon, armed robbery and possession of a firearm by a felon.
 He faces life in prison for the homicide charge alone.